 In addition, outside and inside listening exercises (inclusive for those with hearing impairments) are part of students undertaking field recording and collecting sounds.

-Folk Songwriting: Daily News for KS3-5, SEND
+Folk Songwriting: Daily News - for KS3-5 and SEND

 Co-write, record and perform a new folk song with duo Naomi and Paul.
 Lyrics and music will be inspired by stories in the local newspaper of the day.
 This practical workshop is a must for students and teachers interested in developing skills in songwriting, lyrics and composition, linking it to local history and literature.